StoneSongLucky/StoneSongLucky.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Song is currently an Associate Professor.
-He has conducted in-depth research in machine learning, intelligent signal processing, big data analysis, and deep learning.
-He has presided over the National Youth Fund (No. 40804112) and the Youth Project of Science and Technology Research Program of Chongqing Education Commission of China (No. KJQN202001143).
-At present, more than 30 pieces of SCI retrieval papers have been published in important journals and conferences at home and abroad, such as “Computer & Geoscience”，“Geophysical Prospecting”，“IEEE Geoscience and remote sensing letters” and “IEEE International Conference on acoustics, speech, and signal processing”.
+Song has conducted in-depth research in machine learning, intelligent signal processing, big data analysis, and deep learning.
+He has presided over the National Youth Fund and the Youth Project of Science and Technology Research Program of Chongqing Education Commission of China.
+At present, more than 30 pieces of SCI retrieval papers have been published in important journals and conferences at home and abroad, such as "Pattern Recognition Letters", “Computer & Geoscience”，“Geophysical Prospecting”，“IEEE Geoscience and remote sensing letters” and “IEEE International Conference on acoustics, speech, and signal processing”.

 # 📖 Educations & Employment Histroy
+- *2020.01 - now*: Chongqing University of Technology, Department of Big Data and Machine Learning, Associate Professor
+- *2018.01 - 2020.12*: Chongqing University of Technology, Department of Big Data and Machine Learning, Lecturer
 - *2024.09 - 2025.06*: University of Science and Technology of China, Visiting Scholar, Supervisor: Wu Xinming
 - *2021.01 - 2024.05*: Joint postdoctoral fellow of Changan Automobile Co., Ltd. and Chongqing University, Supervisor: Feng Gang, Zhang Xiaohong
-- *2020.01 - now*: Chongqing University of Technology, Department of Big Data and Machine Learning, Associate Professor
-- *2018.01 - 2020.12*: Chongqing University of Technology, Department of Big Data and Machine Learning, Lecturer
 - *2013.09 - 2017.12*: University of Electronic Science and Technology of China, School of Information and Communication Engineering, Ph.D., Supervisor: Hu Guangmin, Li Xingming